-How To Install Electrical Subpanels
+How To Install Electrical Sub panels

 In case the service panel doesn’t have adequate room for installing new circuit breakers, and you’re unable to make use of tandem breakers, installing a subpanel may be the ideal choice.
 Subpanels connect to the main service panel with thick three-wire cabling.
 A feeder breaker in the main panel’s primary function is to act as a disconnect for the subpanels.
-Before installing the feeder breaker, make sure you consult with an inspector to ensure that you’re not overloading the main electrical system.
+Before installing the feeder breaker, make sure you consult with the inspector to ensure that you’re not overloading the main electrical system.

 Before you begin, the main breaker must be shut off in the service panel.
 The job generally takes about two hours and will involve stripping of wires and some electrical skills.

 - Voltage tester

 - Lineman’s pliers

 - Mountable screws

 - Breakers for the new circuits

 The subpanel must be installed about a foot away from the main service panel, and you must first determine the distance that the wires will have to travel through the subpanel and pull wires before adding the cable and strip sheathing as needed.
 The knockout slug needs to be removed, the wiring slid through, and the cable then clamped.